Frederick Landis: Later career as writer, newspaper editor, and death

+He also wrote Angel of Lonesome Hill and edited the Logansport Pharos Tribune as well as The Hoosier Editor.

+A print was made depicting his "farm residence".

+Election return and death

 Landis was elected to the Seventy-fourth Congress on November 6, 1934, but died in a hospital in Logansport, Indiana, November 15, 1934, before Congress had convened.

 He was interred in Mount Hope Cemetery.